 Use your spreadsheet template to help answer the following questions.

 What effect does doubling each of Jamal's original scores have upon the

+- a) the mean score?

+- Mean score is doubled.

-- a) the mean score? - b) the standard deviation of the score?
+- b) the standard deviation of the score?
+Standard deviation is doubled